St. Anselm's North City School, Jaipur: History

 The history of St. Anselm's School starts from Ajmer, where in 1904, the French Capuchin Fathers founded St. Anselm's Ajmer.
 They adopted St. Anselm's motto for the school: Deo amabiles et hominibus, i.e., " Be Pleasing To God And To Men."

 In 1987 the Diocese of Ajmer-Jaipur wanted to start a similar school in the capital city (Jaipur) to bringing the values and experience of Ajmer.
 For this they appointed Fr.
 Raymond Coelho, an educationist who had experience of having run some of the best institutions.
 He founded St. Anselm's Pink City School with some teachers and employees he had recruited.

 In 2000, Rev. Fr.
 Raymond Coelho founded St. Anselm's North City School in Jaipur after his excellent work in St. Anselm's Pink City School.
 In the beginning the school was started in a small hut with a batch of 60 students and has now turned into a huge building for about 3000 students.
 Its first batch passed out in 2010.
 Under the guidance of Rev. Fr.
 Raymond Coelho, the institution has emerged as one of the leading institute in the state.

 Campus and infrastructure

-The school is situated at Nivaru Road in Jaipur on the outskirts of city far from the noisy streets of the capital, providing a good environment for the students to learn.
+The school is situated at Nivaru Road in Jaipur on the outskirts of the city.

 It has one main school building.
 There is a large ground in front of the school building and a basketball court beside the ground.
 The ground is used for assemblies and ceremonies and is differentiated into a football field or a cricket field.
 The building has the following facilities: